-Collateral for intraday risk coverage purposes is required of the trading participant by the relevant full trading participant, according to the criteria established by the latter.
+Collateral for intraday risk coverage purposes is required of the trading participant and the foreign participant by the relevant full trading participant, according to the criteria established by the latter.

 1.2.3 Collateral posted by controlling guarantors

 Collateral posted by a controlling guarantors for compliance with the economic and financial requirements are determined in accordance with B3's access manual.